The Lifetime Achievements of Imagineer Terri Hardin

 My 2nd edition is now available for purchase as we celebrate the 62nd anniversary of Disneyland.

 Enjoy 700 pages full of Disneyland information.

 There are now over 3,700 fun facts for the parks and for the Disney movies.

 There are also over 750 photos contained within.

 Here is a quick look inside.

 Disney is planning on changing the infamous Auctioneer scene in Disneyland’s Pirates of the Caribbean in 2018, along with Disney World’s Pirates.
 We get the frequently spoken line “We wants the redhead,” from this attraction.
-Pirates first opened on March 16, 1967, just four months after Walt Disney passed away.
-Walt was only able to experience the Auctioneer ...Read Full Post »
+Pirates first opened on March 16, 1967, just four months after Walt Disney passed a...Read Full Post »